EmmanuelOsaea/Space-exploration-project-/edited/README.md

 **Abstract**

 Space exploration has always captured humanity's invention, from the first moon landing to the placement of the James Webb Space Telescope.
 As we embrace the apex of a modern age, innovations in technology, international collaborations, and private-sector involvement are reforming the field.
-This article explores the recent advancements, the issues faced, and the opportunities awaiting us in space exploration.✓
+This article explores the recent advancements, the issues faced, and the opportunities awaiting us in space exploration.

 **Introduction**

 Space exploration has progressed significantly since the mid-20th century.
 Early missions like Apollo 11 marked human's first steps over Earth, while up-to-date missions, namely the Perseverance rover on Mars, have shifted the focus to deep space exploration and extraterrestrial edibility.
-This expansion  is driven by technological development, an increasing understanding of space's role in Earth's sustainability, and the originations of commercial space ventures.✓
+This expansion  is driven by technological development, an increasing understanding of space's role in Earth's sustainability, and the originations of commercial space ventures.

 **Objectives**